WinstonPrivacyInc/ios-app/README.md

 <a name="about-repo"></a>
 ## About this Repo

-This is the official Git repo of the [IVPN for iOS project](https://github.com/ivpn/ios-app).
+This is the official Git repo of the [Rogue for iOS project](https://github.com/ivpn/ios-app).
+This is a fork of IVPN [IVPN for iOS project](https://github.com/ivpn/ios-app).

 <a name="installation"></a>
 ## Installation